 Conclusion

 That’s it.
-In this tutorial, we went through installing DirectAdmin on your CentOS 7 server.
-With DirectAdmin installed, you can control and manage your server from the comfort of your web browser.
+In this tutorial, we went through installing DirectAdmin on your CentOS server, specifically CentOS 7.
+With DirectAdmin VPS, you can easily manage your server's resources and control various hosting features from the comfort of your web browser.
+Whether you're handling multiple websites or managing databases, DirectAdmin VPS offers a streamlined solution for all your hosting needs.

 If you have any queries, don’t forget to let us know in the comment section below.